-Behavioral research indicates that acquired simple skills furnish the base for mastery of increasingly complex faculties.
+Behavioral research suggests that acquired simple skills form the base for our mastery of increasingly complex faculties.
 Emotional competence and social understanding crystallize throughout the infant and toddler phases and are preparatory for success in learning and life.

 The less advanced, higher regions of a newborn's brain, including the cerebral cortex, mature from infancy into the young adult years and beyond.
 This evolution is heavily dependent on sensory, motor, emotional, and cognitive episodes to spark the electrical activity required to shape neural circuits and connect with other systems.
 Consistent activation will strengthen these synapses, while less stimulation may weaken or eliminate others.

 Being ready for school involves more than fostering an aptitude for letters and numbers.

 1. Among others, it invites self-awareness with an insight into a person’s thoughts and feelings, and the capacity for cooperative interaction and sustained friendships.

 2. It suggests self-confidence with the ability to plan, follow instructions, resolve conflicts, and adapt to changing circumstances.